think-modular-digital-solutions-GmbH/moodle-mod_twinery/README.md

 </script>
 ~~~

-Grading is not secured right now, so in theory, tech-savvy students can easily give themselves whatever grade they want, using JS.
+Grading is not secured right now, so in theory, tech-savvy students can give themselves whatever grade they want, using JS.